nervosnetwork/rfcs/rfcs/0044-ckb-light-client/0044-ckb-light-client.md

 | `threshold` | 75% | TBD |
 | `min_activation_epoch` | 5676 (approx. 2022-12-24 15:00:00 UTC) | TBD |

+For CKB Testnet, the deployment did activate at epoch 5711.

 > Some parameters for CKB mainnet are to be determined.

 And we also have to create all MMR nodes for blocks before that epoch to